AminaOti/AutomateGymBooking/README.md

 Note, an env file is used to send booking information such as user details, day of booking, activity, ect. from the Jenkins job to the repositry.

 ## Code walk through
-The __ tests__/book.test.js is the main file and runs through the steps of booking a gym slot using functions in helpers/testHelp.js
+The main file: __ tests__/book.test.js runs through the steps of booking a gym slot by calling functions from: helpers/testHelp.js

 # How to run the code locally: